uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 each solver is ranked in terms of its solution quality, i.e.– solvers with higher MAP value gets smaller rank and the winner(s) for that problem gets the rank 1.
-Finally we add all the ranks of a solver in all the problems.
+Finally, we add all the ranks of a solver in all the problems.
 The winner of the competition is selected using this metric.
 The solver which has lowest cumulative score is decided as a winner.